rafael-solorzano/rafael-solorzano/README.md

 :scientist: | :technologist:	I am a Bioinformaticist from Inglewood, CA.

-- 🔬: I am a PhD student in the UC Santa Barbara, Biological Engineering dept.
+- 🔬: I am a PhD Student in Bioengineering at UC Santa Barbara.

-- 📖: I recently completed an A.S. in Computer Science, and am using this degree to supplement any computational deficiencies in order to succeed as a Bioinformaticist.
+- 📖: I have a B.S in Biochemistry, and an A.S. in Computer Science.

-- 🚴: In my free time I like to ride my bike in the Santa Barbara mountains, and relax by reading non-technical science articles to see what fun, exciting research is going on in the world!
+- 🚴: In my free time I enjoy road cycling, drinking coffee, and cooking!